 4. Painting the building

 Finally, what is left for you to do is to paint the building, what you’ve been looking forward to all along?
-Like it was mentioned earlier, it is recommended to use a paint sprayer or a roller (since it is for larger surfaces).
+Like I mentioned earlier, it is recommended to use a paint sprayer or a roller (since it is for larger surfaces).

 Unless the previous paint used was oil-based (in a case repainting), it is highly recommended that you use an appropriate acrylic-latex paint for metal buildings because it helps the metal against harsh weather.